-For nightlife, the Balcarce is the place to head for traditional music peñas (live folk music): you can sit and enjoy dinner as different musicians take the stage.
+For nightlife, Balcarce street is the place to enjoy a traditional folkloric music peña: you can sit and enjoy dinner as different musicians take the stage.

-There are many delightful spots near the city which you can easily visit yourselves or combine with one of our tailor-made excursions.
+There are many delightful and fascinating spots in northwest Argentina which you can visit yourselves or combine with one of our tailor-made excursions.

-La Caldera: visit the imposing 18 metre high statue of Christ, visible for miles around: and explore the picturesque church in this tranquil 19th century town.
+La Caldera: see the imposing 18 metre high statue of Christ, visible for miles around: and explore the picturesque church in this tranquil 19th century town.

 From La Caldera, you can take the verdant green, sub-tropical mountain road with its breathtaking hairpin bends to San Salvador de Jujuy and up into the Quebrada de Humahuaca and Chile or Bolivia.